bernhardAxonIvy/doc/source/designer-guide/cms/manipulation.rst

 If you choose to create the Content Objects from file (the :guilabel:`Add from file(s)...`) command in the popup menu, then first a file chooser dialog is opened.
 In there select the files that you want to have in the CMS and click :guilabel:`OK`.
-Then Axon Ivy will create a Content Object for each file.
+Then |axon-ivy| will create a Content Object for each file.
 The type is detected automatically (if it cannot be detected then that file will be omitted), the name is set to the file name and the default value is the file content.
-After the file chooser, Axon Ivy opens the normal Add Content Object dialog so that you can revise the decisions before the Content Objects gets actually created.
+After the file chooser,
+|axon-ivy| opens the normal Add Content Object dialog so that you can
+revise the decisions before the Content Objects gets actually created.

 You can add Content Objects too from the web.
 Just copy the URL and